matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 It is valid to include both the `user_ids` and `room` fields.

-To limit the potential for abuse, only the first 10 items in the array should be considered.
-It is recommended that homeservers reject locally created events with more than 10 mentions with an error with a status code of `400` and an errcode of `M_INVALID_PARAM`.
+It is recommended that homeservers reject locally created events with an invalid `m.mentions` field with an error with a status code of `400` and an errcode of `M_INVALID_PARAM`.

 Clients should add a Matrix ID to the `user_ids` array whenever composing a message which